Posted on Sunday, December 08, 2019 05:14 PM

 I can’t think of a nicer time of the year to enjoy nature’s changing colours than on a bike in October.
 Sunny, temperature of 13, moderate winds – but oh the hills!
 I’m in my senior year, so I take the hills slowly and don’t let them intimidate me.

 This route begins at Lake Ontario with views of Rice Lake halfway along.
-Starting from the municipal parking lot behind the Dutch Oven (bakery/restaurant) in Cobourg, I headed east on County Road 2 to Brookside Road.
-Signs for the Ramble and Greenbelt...
+Starting from the municipal parking lot on Albert Street (between Second Street and Division Street) in Cobourg, I headed east on County Road 2 to Brookside Road.
+Signs for the Ramble...

 Posted on Sunday, June 09, 2019 05:09 PM